aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 ## **Add Shapes in PS Document**

 ### **Add Rectangle to PS**

-In order to add rectangle to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) with Aspose.Page for .NET library we should do following steps:
+In order to add a rectangle to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) with Aspose.Page for .NET library we should do the following steps:
-1. Create an output stream for resulting PS file.
+1. Create an output stream for the resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
-3. Create 1-paged PsDocument with already created output stream and save options.
+3. Create a 1-paged PsDocument with an already created output stream and save options.
-4. Create rectangle **System.Drawing.Drawing2D.GraphicsPath** from the rectangle.
+4. Create a rectangle **System.Drawing.Drawing2D.GraphicsPath** from the rectangle.
 5. Set a paint to the current graphics state of PsDocument.
 6. Fill the rectangle path.
 7. Close the page.